UV Multi-Colored Fluid Dye Kit

 Color-Coded UV Dyes Save Time

-One of the greatest benefits of the UV Multi-Colored Fluid Dye Kit is that it offers leak detection for all automotive systems – including coolant, brake, transmission, oil, fuel, and other vital vehicle systems.
+One of the greatest benefits of the UV Multi-Colored Fluid Dye Kit is that it offers leak detection for all automotive systems – including coolant, transmission, oil, fuel, and other vital vehicle systems.
 In a single service call, an automotive professional can scan all automotive fluid systems easily with an ultraviolet leak detection lamp.

 To use the Multi-Colored Dye Kit’s contents, add the appropriate dye to the systems being serviced.
 Run the system for ten minutes to let the dye circulate.
 Inspect the system with the TP-8695, a powerful ultraviolet LED leak detection flashlight included in the kit.
 The TP-8695 has a range of 20 feet and is compact.
 Leak areas with escaping dye will fluoresce brightly when exposed to ultraviolet light.